In this post, we will be interviewing Slovak drum & bass producer Subtension – his beginnings, progress, and ambitions.

 Which instruments did you play in high school?

 I played piano a little bit.
-When I was at elementary, my parents wanted me to attend music school, which I attended for a year or so.
+When I was in elementary, my parents wanted me to attend music school, which I attended for a year or so.
 During that time as a child, I had totally different things to do, so I didn’t want to spend much time there.
 I regret this till today, but at high school, as the music started to interest me more and more, I learned something on my own.

 So I can play some basic stuff on the piano but can’t read music sheets, and I haven’t mastered a theory.
 You can still work with your ears, but I believe that theory definitely helps to make melodies & harmonies way faster.